-Mayor Bernie Sanders made Burlington America’s first city to pilot community-trust housing, today the trust manages 2,800 homes that are permanently price-controlled.
-As mayor, he recognized this city’s capacity for a quality urban debate on social justice, education and health care issues.
+Mayor Bernie Sanders made Burlington America’s first city pilot community-trust housing; today, the trust manages 2,800 permanently price-controlled homes.
+As mayor, he recognized this city’s capacity for a quality urban debate on social justice, education, and health care issues.
 Cities have universities, hospitals, and a network of nurturing activist organizations capable of building progressive municipal policies.
-Sanders is not a radical, he has basic common sense, about how Americans can thrive by engaging urban resources through collective access.
+Sanders is not a radical, and he has basic common sense about how Americans can thrive by engaging urban resources through collective access.

 The urban answer is well known and ever since the design of the ramparts of a feudal wall, to Henri Lefebvre’s “Right to the City” observations in 1968, to the Rockefeller Foundation’s “Century of the City – no time to lose” in 2008 (Neil Pierce and Curtis Johnson).
-The facts are in, they are solid and improve on a monthly basis.
-What is not available is a political pathway and the quality of persuasion needed to implement well known understandable solutions, yet all we have now is a need to be hopeful in the way David Harvey describes.
+The facts are in; they are solid and improve monthly.
+What is not available is a political pathway and the quality of persuasion needed to implement well known understandable solutions.
+Yet, all we have now is a need to be hopeful in the way David Harvey describes.

 “The right to the city is far more than the individual liberty to access urban resources: it is a right to change ourselves by changing the city.
 It is, moreover, a common rather than an individual right since this transformation inevitably depends upon the exercise of a collective power to reshape the processes of urbanization.
 The freedom to make and remake our cities and ourselves is, I want to argue, one of the most precious yet most neglected of our human rights.”David Harvey (Sept.–Oct.
 2008) “The right to the city”.
 New Left Review.II (53): 23–40.

-Having “no time to lose” has become the first communication problem to solve and it is torturous.
-American national politics, as framed by conservatives appear to fear government “takings” and seem to promote anger with the ineptitude of government “giving”.
-Most of it is aimed at the so-called American heartland, while the majority of the American population in metropolitan areas with dense urban centers is an accessible resource through several means of transportation, a broad base of cultural and educational institutions and real experience with diversity.
-The urban center is consistently renewable and in that, the freedom to exercise power.
+Having “no time to lose” has become the first communication problem to solve, and it is torturous.
+As framed by conservatives, American national politics appear to fear government “takings” and seem to promote anger with the ineptitude of government giving to the undeserving.
+Most of it is aimed at the so-called American heartland, while the majority of the American population in metropolitan areas is accessible only through a single means of transportation.
+Their dense urban centers on the other hand offer a broad base of cultural and educational institutions and real experience with diversity.
+The urban center is consistently renewable and in that, the freedom to exercise the power.